Vrixyz/bevy_fixed_update_task/README.md

 :warning: this crate makes most sense when using bevy's `multi_threaded` feature.
 Otherwise, this just adds unnecessary overhead.

-It's quite similar to how bevy's fixed update works, but eagerly extracts ECS data into a background task, to synchronize it only when we exceed `Time<Virtual>` + its accumulated time.
+It's quite similar to how bevy's fixed update works, but eagerly extracts ECS data into a background task, to synchronize it only when `Time<Virtual>` catches back to the "simulated time".

 The implementation doesn't use `Time<Fixed>` but a component approach `TimeStep`, `SubstepCount`, `TaskToRender`.